Heterogeneous Decentralized Diffusion Models: Experiments

 \subsubsection{Conversion Experiment Configuration}

 We use two inference settings in Section~\ref{sec:experiments}.
 Conversion-focused analyses in this subsection use CFG~\cite{ho2022classifierfree} scale 6 with 75 sampling steps on 5,000 held-out samples.
-For direct homogeneous-versus-heterogeneous comparison, Table~\ref{tab:aligned_homo_hetero} reports aligned settings (CFG$=7.5$, 50 steps) on the held-out 50K split.
 Within this conversion setting, we evaluate five sampling configurations using experts trained on the same data cluster to isolate objective conversion effects from data distribution differences.
 Both DDPM and FM experts use the DiT-XL/2 architecture with identical hyperparameters.
 For combined experts, a deterministic router switches between experts at a native-time threshold $t=0.5$, allocating high-noise timesteps ($t > 0.5$) to FM experts and low-noise timesteps to DDPM experts.